-Segment
+Segment Information

-The Company is managed and operates as a single business focused on the research and development of immunotherapies and vaccines.
+The Company is managed and operates as a single business focused on the research and development of treatments for various diseases and disorders, and vaccines.
 The Company is managed by a single management team, and consistent with its organizational structure, the Chief Executive Officer manages and allocates resources at a consolidated level.
 Accordingly, the Company views its business as one operating segment.